Cacti/documentation/General-Installing-Instructions.md

 - gmp (for plugin support)

-- com or dotnet (windows only)
+- com or dotnet (Windows only)

 ### A special note for systems using PHP-FPM

-Prior to starting the setup process of Cacti you should restart the PHP-FPM Daemon to rebuild the Cache or you may receive a HTTP 500 Error
+Before starting the Cacti setup process, restart the PHP-FPM daemon to rebuild its cache, or you may receive an HTTP 500 error.

 ```console
 systemctl restart php-fpm